-Grade Level: 11.
-12 NCAA Core: Yes Prerequisite: Precalculus; Graphing Calculator Required Additional: AP Test Fee
+Prerequisite: Precalculus; Graphing Calculator Required Additional: AP Test Fee

-The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
-The curriculum covers four broad areas: (1) exploring data - describing patterns and departures from patterns, (2) sampling and experimentation- planning and conducting a study, (3) anticipating patterns- exploring random phenomena using probability and simulation, (4) statistical inference- estimating population parameters and testing hypotheses.
-The course syllabus follows the recommendations of the College Board and is intended to prepare students for the Advanced Placement (AP) National Exam in May.
+AP Statistics introduces students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
+The curriculum covers four broad areas: (1) exploring data - describing patterns and departures from patterns, (2) sampling and experimentation - planning and conducting a study, (3) anticipating patterns - exploring random phenomena using probability and simulation, (4) statistical inference - estimating population parameters and testing hypotheses.
+It is recommended that students taking this course will take the Advanced Placement examination in May.